OpenLiveWriter/OpenLiveWriter.Github.io/README.md

 Do not change the `layout`.
 `title`: The text that you want to see on the page.
 `version`: The version number of OLW about which the post is concerned.
 `categories`: Comma separated categories within braces.
 If this contains `blog` it goes to `/blog`, if it contains `news` it goes to `/news`.
 If both, then it will be present in both places.
+# the above line tells you about the working of this amazing website

 `date`: yyyy-mm-dd hh:mm:ss timezone (timezone is of the form +0530 or -0800, ie. +/-hhmm).
 `author` is the GitHub username of the author.
 Used to link to their profile and show a small gravatar.
 `download`: I'm not sure what this does but let it be.